-Missing these crucial contract dates can have a directly damaging effect on your business and revenue.
+Missing these crucial contract dates can have a damaging effect on your business and revenue.
 Yet, monitoring these can be quite a challenge on its own, especially as the number of agreements that your business enters increases.
-Luckily, there are digital and automation driven tools available and integrated into the best contract management solutions.
+Luckily, there are digital and automation-driven tools available and integrated into the best contract management solutions.

 Obviously, best practice dictates that you keep close tabs on any document-related deadlines and establish routines for taking timely action.

-One common trap for even the most diligent business are those contracts that don’t have any deadlines but are instead automatically renewed if not expressly terminated — so-called “evergreen” contracts.
+One common trap for even the most diligent business is those contracts that do not have any deadlines but are instead automatically renewed if not expressly terminated — so-called “evergreen” contracts.
 To avoid this, we recommend a solution that allows for smart reminders to be set for any event in the contract lifecycle.